 Pilots should, no must, be familiar with density altitudes and its effect on their aircraft.
 Even human performance will be influenced.

 Density altitude becomes a factor in the mountains.
-Performance is going to suffer due to the high altitudes, add high temperature to the mix and low land pilots will be in for a big surprise!
+Aircraft performance is going to suffer due to high altitudes and when high temperatures are added to the mix, low land pilots will be in for a big surprise!

 Full power must be maintained after takeoff until a safe altitude is reached.
 With a down slope runway, rotate the aircraft to a flight level attitude and fly the aircraft off the down sloping runway.
 If you would rotate to the same attitude as on a normal flat runway it could result in a stall.

-Do make it a habit of joining an unfamiliar aerodrome via the overhead procedure.
+Do make it a habit of joining an unfamiliar aerodrome via the overhead procedure, but keep an eye out for gliders and parachute jumpers.
 This way it is easy to check for the runway layout, wind direction, traffic and terrain.
 Follow close to the standard circuit pattern.
 Make sure you are familiar with the elevation of the field and runway distances.

-On approach the airspeed must be held quite accurately, in gusty conditions add a small amount to your approach speed.
-True air- and ground speed will be higher due to density altitude and be ready for a full approach, do expect a go around.
-If you are attempting to land on a one-way runway, have the go around decision point well in front of the runway.
+On approach the airspeed must be held quite accurately, in gusty conditions add a small amount to your approach speed (half the gust factor).
+True air- and ground speed will be higher due to higher density altitude and be ready for a full approach, be prepared for a go around.
+If you are attempting to land on an one-way runway, have the go around decision point well in front of the runway.